 How can I use this report to improve student outcomes and support my school self-assessment?

 This report shows any movement in the percentage of students who report positive outcomes for student groups over time.
-Ideally, schools should aim to increase the proportion of students reporting positive expectations for success, sense of belonging and advocacy at school, for all student groups and scholastic grades.
+Ideally, schools should aim to increase the proportion of students reporting positive expectations for success, a sense of belonging and advocacy at school for all student groups and scholastic grades.
 Tracking the proportion of students with positive outcomes can assist with the evaluation of programs aimed at improving classroom and school practices and their impact on student engagement.

-Teachers’ support for student learning and their expectations of students’ academic success along with a strong sense of belonging are necessary components for happy and successful students.
+Teachers’ support for student learning and their expectations of students’ academic success, along with a strong sense of belonging, are necessary components for happy and successful students.